-Inpatient care at an in-network skilled nursing facility is an unlimited benefit.
-For use of an out-of-network skilled nursing facility, the benefit period is limited to 60 days per covered person per Calendar Year.
+- Covered persons in the Quality First, Expanded Access, and other POS Plans have an unlimited benefit for inpatient care at an in-network skilled nursing facility.
+Covered persons using an out-of-network skilled nursing facility are limited to 60 days per covered person per Calendar Year.